sprblm/dots-patterns/patterns/protocol-agnosticism.md

 ### Examples

-- End-to-end encrypted Email applications can offer S/MIME or PGP/Inline as options for how to send their encrypted messages.
+- Email clients require users to choose either POP or IMAP.

-- Email clients require users to choose POP or IMAP.
+- Adium allows users to select from a variety of different chat applications.

 - Brave offers a 'New Private Window with Tor' option, that uses the Tor network with Onion addresses instead of HTTPS for browing the web. ([source](https://brave.com/tor-tabs-beta/))